 - Analyze the strengths and weaknesses of your application in the Mainframe Express environment and to what extent it meets the business requirements.
 The application might be a good candidate for being modernized by upgrading it to Enterprise Developer. - 2.
-Define a small selection of the source files of your Mainframe Express application that you will move across to Enterprise Developer as a start - this could be the files responsible for a single operation of the application.
+Select a subset of source files.
+Initially, we recommend that you identify a small group of source files from a larger Mainframe Express application to move over to Enterprise Developer.
+For example, select the source files responsible for a single operation of an application.
+As you become familiar with this process, you can more readily identify appropriate file groupings regardless of size. - 3.
+Prepare your original application as follows: - Replace any hard-coded paths in your Mainframe Express project with concatenated ones to do this, in Mainframe Express, click Project > Convert Paths to Relative. - · Back up the sources.